protos50/SQLi-BruteForcer-Test-RustServer/README.md

 ## Contributing

 Contributions are welcome.
-If you wish to contribute, please follow these steps:
+If you wish to contribute.

-1. Fork the repository.
-2. Create a branch for your feature (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push your changes to your branch (`git push origin feature/new-feature`).
-5. Open a Pull Request.

 ## Feedback